Tripo3D Unreal Engine Bridge is a lightweight plugin that connects Unreal Engine directly to the Tripo Studio frontpage.

 Copy the plugin folder into your Unreal project's Plugins directory.

-If the Plugins folder does not exist, create one in the root of your project.
+Plugins folder does not exist, create one in the root of your project.

 Step 3: